 Beninwendé lives with her mother.
-At home, duties include washing clothes, helping in the kitchen and cleaning.
+She is responsible for carrying water, washing clothes and helping in the kitchen.
 Her mother is sometimes employed.
 There are 4 children in the family.

 Beninwendé lives on the plains of Pissy, home to approximately 180,900 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated iron roofs.
 The primary ethnic group is Mossi and the most commonly spoken language is Mooré.

 The regional diet consists of maize, beans, chicken, guinea pig, fish, bread, beef, rice, potatoes and millet.
 Common health problems in this area include malaria, meningitis, skin diseases and typhoid fever.
 Most adults in Pissy are unemployed but some work as day laborers and earn the equivalent of $20 per month.
 This community needs income-generating activities and tuition assistance.

 Your sponsorship allows the staff of AD Pissy 1 Child Development Center to provide Beninwendé with Bible teaching, hygiene education, community service opportunities, social clubs and tuition.
 The center staff will also provide educational monthly meetings, HIV/AIDS awareness training, income-generating activities and evangelism for the parents or guardians of Beninwendé.

 Burkina Faso is a landlocked country in western Africa.
 It's slightly larger than Colorado and mostly flat with undulating plains and hills in the west and southeast.
 The country's climate is tropical with warm, dry winters, hot, dry summers and a three-month rainy season.